 I am afraid my little kindergartner will get lost riding the school bus!

 The district takes every effort to ensure this does not happen.
 Bus schedules are mailed to parents in the middle of August with bus numbers, list of roads and bus pick up times.
 Students should be at the bus stop at least five minutes prior to the pickup time.
 If the stop needs to be changed, the bus driver will let you know.
 For the first week of school, Wynantskill UFSD will have teams of faculty and staff helping students to the cafeteria.
 The kindergarten teacher will walk her students to the classroom each day as well as to the buses each day throughout the school year.
 Parents are encouraged to read the bus guidelines with their child.
-Students should not to eat or drink while on the school bus.
-Additional transportation information is available here.
+Additional information is available on our Transportation webpage.

 How do the afterschool programs operate?